physics* of thought as moral art

 That religious and moral metaphors might be practical

-thinking cannot be consciously known other than by actions in the
+higher elements of thinking cannot be consciously known other than by

 These moral/heart forces are the only way in which the cold and arid, almost lifeless, thinking of the intellect alone can be mastered.
 The intellect is brilliant, but not wise.
 Obviously we are a mixture of light and dark.
 But to better understand the light we have to also appreciate the dark.